YichaoOU/HemTools/docs/content/Differential_analysis/deseq2_diffpeak.rst

 ``-z 1 `` tells the program to submit this job to HPC.
 Otherwise, diffPeak will just run interactively.

 If you want to include all reads for DESEQ normalization, please add ``--include_unmapped_reads`` option.
+Note that this option tends to give a little less significant p-value and logFC.

 If you are using single-end bam, please add ``-s`` option.